If you are highly sensitive, you need to learn to manage your mind. Your mental health and happiness depend upon it.

-We had a spectacular, terrible ice storm here in 1991.
-In the days that followed, chainsaw blades growled and whined as the city ground crews cut up the hundreds of beautiful old trees that blocked the streets.
+Chainsaws are indispensable when you need to cut through a lot of material and do it fast.
+We had a spectacular, terrible ice storm here in 1991, and in the days that followed, chainsaw blades growled and whined throughout the city as ground crews cut up hundreds of fallen trees that blocked the streets.

 Thinking without a license

 We go to school to learn practical skills and information.
 But—did your schools teach you how to understand and skillfully handle your mind?
 I didn’t think so.
 Neither did mine.